Subscriptions – A Personal Story

 After leaving Microsoft in 2004, I was able to gain additional experience with subscriptions and subscription pricing at three additional software companies: Parallels, Worklight and MongoDB.

-When I learned about the opportunity to join Ubersmith four years ago, I was really excited because I understood from personal experience the value our subscription billing and business management suite offers.
+When I learned about the opportunity to join Ubersmith four years ago, I was really excited because I understood from personal experience the value our subscription billing and business management software offers.
 Currently, as an active current user of Ubersmith, I deeply understand the product and can help better shape its future as a result.

 Over the past 18 years, from Microsoft to Ubersmith, I’ve appreciated being part of the subscription movement, and I couldn’t be more excited about our future related to subscriptions.